tercen/viewlux2csv_fileconverter/README.md

 * `well_name`
 * `sample_id`

-The `run.bat` file uses RScript.exe whose location is defined by the variable `RSCRIPT_EXE`) , default is the RScript.exe which comes with Tercen Desktop installation.
+The `run.bat` file uses RScript.exe whose location is defined by the variable `RSCRIPT_EXE`, by default it points to the RScript.exe in the Tercen Desktop installation directory.

 #### References